-5.7.5 Codec vs Link Parameter Negotiation
+5.7.5 Codec vs link parameter negotiation

-The codec negotiation procedure defined in this profile determines which codec to use when establishing an audio connection.
-This procedure is not used to negotiate the link parameters used with the selected codec.
+The codec negotiation procedure defined in this profile is used to negotiate what codec to use when establishing an audio connection.
+The procedure is not used to negotiate what link parameters to use with the selected codec.
 The link parameters are negotiated by the link managers using the link manager protocol.

-The recommended link parameters are:
+The recommended link parameter preferences for a given codec are:

-- For CVSD: S3 is preferred over S2, S2 is preferred over S1, S1 is preferred over D1 and D1 is preferred over D0.
-The decision to use S4 as preferred setting is implementation specific and may be based on coexistence use cases. - For mSBC: T2 is preferred over T1.
+- For CVSD: S3 is preferred over S2, S2 is preferred over S1, S1 is preferred over D1 and D1 is preferred over D0. - For mSBC: T2 is preferred over T1.

-5.7.6 Optional Codecs
+5.7.6 Optional codecs

-A device may support optional codecs to maximize its usability.
+The device may also support optional codecs to maximize its usability.
 When both the initiating device and responding device support the same optional codec, this codec may be used instead of the mandatory codec.
 Currently no optional Codecs are listed as part of this specification.

-Future versions of this specification document could include optional codecs by adding new optional Codec IDs to Appendix B and the optional Codec specification.
+Future versions of this specification document could include optional codecs by adding new optional Codec ID's to Appendix B and the optional Codec specification.